radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

 ## Background
-In SQL, one of the tedious more laborious tasks is to create tables and import data from delimited files like csv.
+In SQL, one of the tedious and potentially time consuming tasks is to create tables and import data from delimited files like .csv's, .txt's, ..etc.
 You need to match the table names and field names and if you have a large amount of files it can take up a lot of time.
 I wrote this tool as a way to take a look at all the headers of those files and generate the scripts for me.
 This program will generate 2 files, the first is a CreateSourceTables.sql which contains create tables commands and an ImportData.sql which contains the bulk insert commands.